Lou Pai

-Lou Lung Pai (Bái Lòulóng (白露龍)) (born 23 June 1947) is a Chinese-American businessman and former Enron executive.
+Lou Lung Pai (Bái Lòulóng (白露龍)) (born June 23, 1947) is a Chinese-American businessman and former Enron executive.
 He was CEO of Enron subsidiaries Enron Energy Services and Enron Xcelerator, a venture capital division.
 He left Enron with over $250 million.
 Pai was the second-largest land owner in Colorado after he purchased the 77500 acre Taylor Ranch for $23 million in 1999, though he sold the property in June 2004 for $60 million.

 Pai was not charged with any criminal wrongdoing in the Enron scandal and exercised his Fifth Amendment rights in regard to the subsequent Enron class action lawsuits.
-As a result of the lawsuit, Pai forfeited $6 million due to him from Enron's insurance policy for company officers to a fund for Enron shareholders.
+As a result of the lawsuit, Pai forfeited $6 million that was due to him from Enron's insurance policy for company officers to a fund for Enron shareholders.

 Accounts of the Enron scandal have frequently portrayed him as a mysterious figure; a former Enron employee, interviewed in the 2005 documentary film Enron: The Smartest Guys in the Room, referred to Pai as "the invisible CEO".

 Background

-Pai was born in Nanjing, China and came to the United States at the age of two.
+Pai was born in Nanking, China and came to the United States at the age of two.
 Pai obtained both his B.S. and M.S. in economics from the University of Maryland, College Park, where his father, Shih-I Pai, was an aeronautics professor.
-Pai worked for the federal government in the 1970s before joining Enron.
+Pai worked for the federal government, primarily at the U.S. Securities and Exchange Commission, in the 1970s before joining Enron.

-His sister is Sue Pai Yang, the first Asian American appointed to be a New Jersey Workers' Compensation judge.